Our Team

 Jessica

-Jessica began her wellness journey in her early 20s, discovering yoga as a way to ease chronic headaches and finding joy in the connection of group classes.
-While teaching preschool, she earned her first fitness certification with Zumba Fitness and continued expanding her expertise with specialized Zumba trainings, yoga and meditation certifications, and a personal training certificate.
+Jessica began her wellness journey in her early 20s, discovering yoga as a way to ease chronic headaches and quickly falling in love with the connection and energy of group movement.
+While working as a preschool teacher, she earned her first fitness certification with Zumba Fitness and continued expanding her expertise through specialized Zumba trainings, yoga and meditation certifications, a Mat Pilates certification, and a personal training certificate.

-In 2013, she opened Body Karma Studio with the mission of sharing the benefits of yoga, mindfulness, and healthy living with her community.
-Since then, Jessica has had the privilege of working with people of all ages and abilities—both in the studio and through off-site classes for schools, churches, festivals, and her well-loved summer yoga sessions at Hammonasset.
+In 2013, Jessica opened Body Karma Studio with a mission to share the benefits of yoga, mindfulness, and healthy living with her community.
+Over the years, she has had the privilege of working with people of all ages and abilities—both inside the studio and through off-site programming for schools, churches, festivals, and community partners.

-Jessica is now focused on growing the Body Karma Studio community even further by training future instructors through a comprehensive 200-hour yoga teacher training program.
-Her dedication to service extends beyond the studio; in 2016, she was honored with the Clinton Chamber of Commerce’s Citizen of the Year Award for her volunteer work.
+Beyond the studio, Jessica is dedicated to service and community impact.
+In 2016, she was honored with the Clinton Chamber of Commerce’s Citizen of the Year Award for her volunteer work.

 Martha